ibm-cloud-docs/security-verify/responsibilities-template.md

 |Monitoring| {{site.data.keyword.verify_full_notm}} is responsible for hosting monitoring and health services.  | The Client is responsible for revising the IBM Security status page https://statuspage.ibmcloudsecurity.com/#{: external} to see where they may be affected. |
 |High Availability| {{site.data.keyword.verify_full_notm}} is responsible for deploying the service across availability zones and multi data centers. {{site.data.keyword.verify_short}} provides replication, fail-over features, and infrastructure maintenance or updates. | The Client is responsible for designing application logic to connect to communicating with the service, for example, retry logins, create users, and more that may be caused by temporary failures. |
 {: row-headers}
 {: caption="Table 1.
-Responsibilites for incident and operations" caption-side="bottom"}
+Responsibilities for incident and operations" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.verify_full_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}